-Not all shapes can tesselate regularly - however, as you can see in the above pattern on the right hand side, hexagons tesselate very nicly indeed!
+Not all congruent shapes can tesselate regularly - however, hexagons tesselate very nicely indeed!

 This is kind of a big deal for bees, because it means that all the cells in the honeycomb share each and every wall with other cells in the honeycomb.
-This is very efficient, minimising the amount of beeswax needed and thus saving the bees lots of energy! (i) Have a look at the regular shapes below.
-Which of these would enable a regular tesselation pattern?
+This is very efficient, minimising the amount of beeswax needed and thus saving the bees lots of energy!

+(i) Have a look at the regular shapes below.
+Which of these shapes, if repeated congruently, would enable a regular tesselation pattern?
 You may wish to explore this by trying to create your own tesselating patterns using these shapes using the grid paper on the next page.

-Shapes circled can form regular tessellation patterns (ii) Look again at the diagram showing the three-dimensional models of honeycomb cells interlocked together:
+(ii) Look again at the diagram showing the three-dimensional models of honeycomb cells interlocked together: